-Newly renovated exhibit on the military history
+Newly renovated exhibit on the military history of the Piatt family, Mac-A-Cheek Castle |

 By the Civil War, Benjamin's family was established in West Liberty.
 Abram Piatt made the rank of Brigadier General, and his brother Donn made a name for himself by waiting for his commanding officer to take leave and creating an unapproved regiment of freed slaves.
 Decades later, Abram's great-grandsons William and James served in World War II and the Korean War respectively.